Mohammed-Mahmoud-Elsayed-Ahmed-MMES/Jute_Pest/README.md

 ## Usage
 - **Training**: Run `train.py` to train models (custom CNN, ResNet18, ensembles).
 - **Inference**: Use `predict.py` for single-image predictions or the Flask API (`app.py`) for web-based predictions.
-- **API Access**: Visit the responsive webpage hosted on Byte and Wear to upload images and get predictions.
+- **API Access**: Visit the responsive webpage hosted on PythonAnywhere to upload images and get predictions(<https://mohamed333.pythonanywhere.com/>).
-- **Demo**: Watch the video demo (link TBD) to see the API in action.
+- **Demo**: Watch the video demo to see the API in action.

 ## Future Work
 - Explore advanced augmentation (e.g., GANs) to improve balanced dataset performance.